rizujain/OptimisedLRU_Exclusio/README.md

 instruction, whether the access was a hit or miss, and the type of access e.g. demand read, write, prefetch, writeback, or instruction cache read.

+Note that there will be many copies of your CACHE_REPLACEMENT_STATE, one for each cache.
+You can tell which cache you are in by looking at the associativity (it is distinct for each cache level) as well as the core number.
+For example, if assoc is 8 and tid is 4, you know you're in the second level cache for core #4.

 Do not modify any of the other files.
 We will only evaluate your replacement_state.cpp and replacement_state.h files.

 27 traces from SPEC CPU 2006 have been provided in the "traces" directory.
-These traces are the last-level cache accesses for one billion instructions on a machine with a three-level cache hierarchy where the first level is 32KB split I+D and, level is a unified 256KB, and the third level is the 4MB cache you are optimizing.
+These traces are the last-level cache accesses for one billion instructions on a machine with a three-level cache hierarchy where the first level is a unified 64KB with associativity 4, second level is a unified 256KB with associativity 8, and the third level is the 4MB last-level cache with associativity 16.
 Your goal is to maximize geometric mean speedup over LRU.
 That is, for each benchmark compute the IPC with your technique, divide that by the IPC from LRU to get the speedup, then take the geometric mean of all the speedups.

 For this project, let us not focus on the hardware budget; rather, use what resources you need to use to implement a reasonable replacement